knative/eventing-contrib/kafka/source/samples/README.md

-# Apache Kafka - Source
+# Apache Kafka - Source Example

-The Apache Kafka Event source enables Knative Eventing integration with Apache Kafka.
-When a message is produced to Apache Kafka, the Apache Kafka Event Source will consume the produced message and post that message to the corresponding event sink.

-This sample demonstrates how to configure, deploy, and use the Apache Kafka Event Source with a Knative Service.
+Tutorial on how to use the `KafkaSource`

-For Kubernetes, a simple Apache Kafka installation can be done with Strimzi, check out their [Quickstart](https://strimzi.io/quickstarts/) for both Minikube and Openshift guides.
-You can also install Kafka on the host.

 ## Build and Deploy Steps